The Teahouse of the August Moon (film): Cast

+From left-to-right: Machiko Kyō, Marlon Brando, and Glenn Ford, in a promotional still.

 Production

+Casting

-Playing the role of an Okinawan villager was to prove an interesting challenge for Marlon Brando's method acting techniques.
-He spent two months studying local culture, speech, and gestures and, for the actual shooting, spent two hours daily having make-up applied to make him appear Asian.
+Portraying an Okinawan villager was to prove an interesting challenge for Marlon Brando's method acting techniques.
+He spent two months studying local culture, speech, and gestures and, for the actual shooting, spent two hours daily having make-up applied to make him appear Japanese.

-The role of Colonel Wainwright Purdy III was to have been played by Louis Calhern, but he died of a sudden heart attack in Nara early in production and was replaced by Paul Ford.
-Ford had played the part more than a thousand times on Broadway, having been an original cast member, and he would play a similarly bumbling, harassed colonel in Phil Silvers' TV series Bilko.
+Louis Calhern was originally cast in the role of Colonel Wainwright Purdy III but he died unexpectedly of a heart attack soon after arriving in Nara.
+He was replaced by Paul Ford,an original member of the Broadway cast and had played the part more than a thousand times on stage.
+He would later play a similarly bumbling, harassed colonel in Phil Silvers' TV series Bilko.

 Ford was not the only actor who went on to be cast in a television series role very similar to his Teahouse character.
-Like the psychiatrist Captain McLean, Eddie Albert's Oliver Wendell Douglas on Green Acres (1965-1971) was a licensed professional with an advanced degree, who obsessed about the glory of farming and yearned to give up his practice in favor of tending the soil.
+Like the psychiatrist Captain McLean, Eddie Albert's Oliver Wendell Douglas on Green Acres (1965–71) was a licensed professional with an advanced degree, who obsessed about the glory of farming and yearned to give up his practice in favor of tending the soil.

-The film made use of Japanese music recorded in Kyoto and sung and danced by Japanese artists.
 Machiko Kyō (Lotus Blossom) had won acclaim for her dramatic performances in Rashomon and Gate of Hell, so this lightly comedic part was a departure for her.
+This was Kyō only non-Japanese film role, and indeed her only English-language film.
+Filipino film actress Tita Duran initially auditioned for the role in mid-1954, with Duran and her husband, actor Pancho Magalona, visiting New York City to view the theatrical play.

+Filming

+Shooting took place at the MGM studios in Hollywood, and on-location in Nara and Kyoto in Japan.
+Due to stormy weather, the production had to prematurely return to the United States to complete exterior filming in Los Angeles, including at Yamashiro Historic District.

+Music

+The film made use of traditional Japanese music recorded in Kyoto and sung and danced by Japanese artists.

+Release

 Home media

-In November 7, 2006, was released in DVD by Warner Bros.
+On November 7, 2006, was released in DVD by Warner Bros.
 Home Entertainment as part of The Marlon Brando Collection along with Julius Caesar, Mutiny on the Bounty and Reflections in a Golden Eye.
-In November 20, 2018, was released in DVD, under the label Warner Archive Collection.
+On November 20, 2018, was released in DVD, under the label Warner Archive Collection.